epubsynth

 authored table of contents).

-For an XHTML file in --spine
+For an XHTML file in --spine, the templates

-and --template-html
+--template-xhtml and --template-html are used,

 which default to